dwvisser/knoxccl/README.md

     ./sync-s3.sh

-The script is not in the Git repository, since it has some bucket info I don't want to publicize.
-It will tell you what you need to do to create the appropriate invalidations on CloudFront.
+The script will tell you what you need to do to create the appropriate invalidations on CloudFront.
 In order to make sure that users always pull up the latest site version:

 * It is very important that whenever `index.html` changes, to invalidate both `/` and